AntoineGagne/dot-files/documentation/CONFIGURATION.md

 #### `functions/`

 Contains all the functions.
 The functions are in separate files according to the category they fit in.
+To define a new category, just create a file with the category's name.

 ## `vim/`